 - Bemvehera Gane Rajamaha Viharaya

-Although now operating as five different temples, it is believed that these 5 temples had belonged to one large temple complex covering over 6 square kilometers in the the ancient past.
-Based on the archeological studies, this temple complex has been found to be built by king Devanampiyatissa (250-210 BC) according to Mr. R. Ayrton, Commissioner of Archeology (1912-1913).
-During the reign of Polonnaruwa kingdom, all the five temples has been under the Galapatha Viharaya.
+Although now operating as five different temples, it is believed that these 5 temples belonged to one large temple complex covering over 6 square kilometres in the ancient past.
+Based on archaeological studies, this temple complex was found to have been built by King Devanampiyatissa (250-210 BC) according to Mr. R. Ayrton, Commissioner of Archeology (1912-1913).
+During the reign of the Polonnaruwa kingdom, all five temples have been under the Galapatha Viharaya.

 During the Portuguese occupation of the low country (1505 to 1658), this temple too faced the same fate of all other Buddhist temples in the coasted areas.
 Demolished and looted of all valuables by the Portuguese, this temple stayed hidden inside the jungles until it was re-discovered in mid 1800’s.

 Even after the destruction by the Portuguese, the ancient Bodhi of the Bemvehera Gane Rajamaha Viharaya survives today.
 This Bodhi lies on a small hillock and you can see the remains of a tunnel once connected all five temples below the tree.
-In addition ruins of an ancient stupa and a moonstone still survives in the temple premises.
+In addition, ruins of an ancient stupa and a moonstone still survive in the temple premises.